lemire/fastvalidate-utf-8/README.md

 Specifically, this expects an x64 processor (capable of SSE instruction).
 It will not work currently on ARM processors.

+A modified version of this code improved the performance of [Scylla](https://github.com/scylladb/scylla).

 Quick usage:
 ```
 make